On Demand Profiling

-On-demand profiling lets you profile your own JVM-based applications or even any 3rd party JVM-based applications (e.g. Spark, Elasticsearch, Solr, Kafka, Hadoop, Storm, Cassandra, HBase, etc.).
+On-demand profiling is a feature of the Java Agent that lets you profile your own JVM-based applications or even any 3rd party JVM-based applications (e.g. Spark, Elasticsearch, Solr, Kafka, Hadoop, Storm, Cassandra, HBase, etc.).

 - Profiling is different from Transaction Tracing.
 Profiling is something you run on demand, for a short period of time, on a specific app/server.
 It detects application hotspots, just like a typical profiler.
 Transaction Tracing traces individual transactions, such as HTTP requests, and shows slow parts of each such transaction trace.
 Once enabled, it traces continuously.
 Using a profiler and having Transaction Tracing is not exclusive - one can use both.